tchy8090/test-repos/README.md

 # test-repos
-this is testing repos updated
+this is my first repository